 Traceability and hygiene are the most important themes.
 Special attention should be given to specific sources of contamination.
-Pesticides, mycotoxins (ochratoxin A is of special relevance for cocoa), polycyclic-aromatic hydrocarbons (PAHs) and microbiological contamination such as Salmonella (although cocoa is considered low-risk) are the most common for cocoa beans.
+Pesticides, mycotoxins (ochratoxin A is of special relevance for cocoa), polycyclic-aromatic hydrocarbons (PAHs) and microbiological contamination such as Salmonella (though cocoa is considered low-risk) are the most common for cocoa beans.

 If you want to access the Swiss market for cocoa beans, you will have to meet international quality standards.
-They are particularly high within the speciality segment for fine-flavour cocoa beans.
+They are particularly high within the speciality segment for fine flavour cocoa beans.

 Cocoa of Excellence mentions the following factors defining the quality of cocoa:

 - Well cared for and grown in a suitable environment